Vehicle Registration Offences (Penalty Points) Bill

 Groups Affected

-- Drivers: Those committing the specified vehicle registration offences will face penalty points on their driving licenses, potentially leading to increased insurance premiums, driving bans, or even license revocation depending on the number of points accumulated.
+- Drivers: Drivers who commit the specified vehicle registration offences will face penalty points on their driving licences, potentially leading to higher insurance premiums, driving bans, or even loss of their license.

 Powered by nyModel